 In order to value the financial asset recognized at FVTPL, the Company estimated the priority dividend distributions to be received by the Company as this represents fair value of future cash flows to be received by Africa Energy in accordance with the amended Main Street 1549 SHA.
 The total proceeds estimated to be received by Main Street 1549 to be distributed to its shareholders were based on a discounted future cash flow model of the Company's effective interest in Block 11B/12B.
-For accounting purposes, the Company used a discount rate of 16.4% (December 31, 2021, 16.4%), a base gas price of \$8.14/mcf (December 31, 2021, \$8.14/mcf) and a base Brent oil price of \$67/bbl (December 31, 2021, \$67/bbl) to determine the fair value of the financial asset, which was estimated to be \$248.2 million at March 31, 2022 (December 31, 2021, \$247.9 million).
+At June 30, 2022, for accounting purposes, the Company used a discount rate of 16.4% (December 31, 2021, 16.4%), a base gas price of \$8.14/mcf (December 31, 2021, \$8.14/mcf) and a base Brent oil price of \$67/bbl (December 31, 2021, \$67/bbl) to determine the fair value of the financial asset, which was estimated to be \$248.5 million at June 30, 2022 (December 31, 2021, \$247.9 million).
 The value of the remaining, non-priority dividends for common shares to be received by the Company was estimated to be \$1.6 million and accounted for as an equity investment.

-For the three months ended March 31, 2022, no gain or loss was recorded on revaluation of the financial asset.
+For the six months ended June 30, 2022, no gain or loss was recorded on revaluation of the financial asset.
 For the year ended December 31, 2021, the Company recorded a \$27.1 million non-cash gain on revaluation of the financial asset due to increases in the base assumptions for commodity prices.
 Note, there is no guarantee that the estimated commodity prices will be realized in the event the development proceeds.

-As at March 31, 2022, a one percent increase in the effective discount rate would have resulted in a reduction in disposal proceeds of \$37.0 million.
+As at June 30, 2022, a one percent increase in the effective discount rate would have resulted in a reduction in disposal proceeds of \$37.0 million.
 A one percent decrease in the effective discount rate would have resulted in an increase in disposal proceeds of \$42.7 million.
 An increase in the gas price of \$1/mcf would result in an increase in disposal proceeds of \$37.7 million and a decrease of \$1/mcf would result in a decrease in disposal proceeds of \$37.9 million.
-An increase in the Brent oil price of \$5/bbl would result in an increase in disposal proceeds of \$12.9 million and a decrease of \$5/bbl would result in a decrease in disposal proceeds of \$12.9 million.
+An increase in the Brent oil price of \$5/bbl would result in an increase in disposal proceeds of \$12.9 million and a decrease of \$5/bbl would result in a decrease of \$12.9 million.
 In terms of the actual disposal proceeds used in the model, a \$30.0 million increase/decrease in the disposal proceeds would create an after-tax impact of \$27.0 million.

-Notes to Consolidated Financial Statements For the three months ended March 31, 2022 and 2021 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)
+Notes to Consolidated Financial Statements For the three and six months ended June 30, 2022 and 2021 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)